 - Keep your child away from crowds.

-- Ask visitors who have a cold to wear a mask, or not to visit.
+- Ask visitors who have a cold or other respiratory infection to wear a mask, or not to visit.

 - Do not let your child play in the yard or handle soil until your provider says your child's immune system is ready.